Top Retirement Questions Answered: What Canadians Ask Before Retiring

 speak with an advisor.

-Many of the topics covered here are explored in more depth during our upcoming retirement education seminar.
+Many of these retirement planning topics, including CPP tming, tax strategies, and income planning are explored in greater depth at our upcoming retirement education seminar.

 This commentary is for discussion and informational purposes only and should not be interpreted as a recommendation, an endorsement, or solicitation of any investment strategy, or to buy, hold or sell any security.
 Individual circumstances and current events are critical to sound planning; anyone wishing to act on the information presented should consult with his or her financial, legal or tax advisor.